Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 Regardless of the science, we’ve all probably had experiences where time flies so fast.
 We know it happens because we experience it.

-One way to stop time from flying by us is to make a point of savoring every moment.
-Here are some tips to help you slow down and enjoy the time you have.
+One way to stop time from flying by is to make a point of savoring every moment.
+Here are some tips to help you slow down and enjoy your most precious commodity.

 Be Present in Every Moment